agnoster/nodeready/README.md

 Caveats
 -------

-[nodeready] installs everything to `~/.nvm/`, owned by your used.
+[nodeready] installs everything to `~/.nvm/`, owned by your user.
 Pro: you don't need to sudo.
-Con: maybe you wanted a system-wide version, wierdo.
+Con: maybe you wanted a system-wide version.
+Wierdo.

-Side-effects of [nodeready] may also include horked node installations, blurry vision, feelings of giddy elation, irresistable attractiveness, low birth weight, high birth weight, and triskeidekaphobia.
+Side-effects of [nodeready] may also include horked node installations, blurry vision, feelings of giddy elation, irresistable attractiveness to members of any and all desirable sexes, low birth weight, high birth weight, and triskaidekaphobia.

 Whoa, whoa, who died and made you God?
 --------------------------------------

 This is [opinionated software].
-I like not having to faff around with sudo, being able to test against multiple language versions at the drop of a hat, and managing my package dependencies with a package.json file.
+I like not having to faff around with sudo, being able to test against multiple language versions at the drop of a hat, and managing my package dependencies with a `package.json` file.
 So this script installs [node] using [nvm], so that you can install any version you want in the future.

 So what's the rundown?
 ----------------------